CU Center for COMBAT Research

 Any cancellations made after that will not be eligible for a refund.
 In the unlikely event that the ELITE Research Symposium is cancelled by the CU Center for COMBAT Research, all registrants will receive a full refund.

-Professional or service attire (Class B) is welcome.
+Attendees: Professional or service attire (Class B or Naval Khaki Service Uniform)